SHREVEPORT, LA (KSLA) - For 26 years, Trey Auld never missed a Mardi Gras or the parades.

 "The days I can help someone else, it helps me deal with the devastation and gives me a reason to get out of bed and keep going."

-Grabbing the firefighter helmet Trey used to wear volunteering with DeSoto Parish at the age of 17, Kim explains, “This was the first real job.
+Grabbing the firefighter helmet Trey used to wear volunteering with Caddo Parish at the age of 17, Kim explains, “This was the first real job.
 He started out being a volunteer in Keithville.”

 Trey eventually began working as a firefighter/paramedic in Bossier Parish before landing his childhood dream job, working as a flight paramedic.